-You represent our Dansations Dance Team and we are proud of the work you have accomplished to get here.
+You represent our Dansations Team and we are proud of the work you have accomplished to get here.
 Don’t forget to take a deep breath, smile and have fun!

 Let’s work together as a unified team to help your children thrive!
 Our jobs is to problem solve and keep the kids calm.
 Remember, your child may get nervous, encourage your dancer to find Miss Liza with any problems.